Tech-Work-events/techwork-2026/docs/README.md

 ## 🎉 What's New

-This documentation consolidates and modernizes the Cloud Nord infrastructure:
+This documentation consolidates and modernizes the Techwork infrastructure:

 -   **Simplified Structure**: 3 focused guides instead of 7 scattered files
 -   **Unified Language**: Consistent English documentation